shot-codes/milkway-local/README.md

   - [ ] HTML is still present when zoomed out.
 This results in miss-clicks and HTML needs to be removed after it has faded out.
   - [ ] Fix zoomed in scroll heights
+  - [ ] Pressing back button before planet zoom is complete results in the HTML sticking around.
+    - This has been partially mitigated by just removing the delay on the opacity.
+Should re-address this together with the outright removal of the html when faded out.

 - [ ] Migrate from threlte v5 to threlte v6